← Back to blog

 "Your strategy underperformed during the March 2024 consolidation because the RSI never reached your oversold threshold.
 Consider adjusting from 30 to 35 for range-bound markets."

 That kind of feedback, generated from your actual data, is genuinely useful.
+It's not a suggestion to optimize blindly.
+It's a diagnosis of why a specific market period broke your logic.

 Building CryptoBacktest taught me that the best tool isn't always the most sophisticated one.
 Sometimes the best tool is the one that shows you the truth — even when the truth is boring.

 DCA isn't exciting.
 It doesn't make for good YouTube thumbnails.
 But it works.
+It survives regimes.
+It compounds.